WooCommerce Critical Error – Checkout Page Failure

 Theme issues arise when your current theme fails to support WooCommerce functionality.
 An outdated or poorly coded theme can disrupt the entire checkout process.

 Switching to a default theme, like Twenty Twenty-One, during testing often reveals if the theme is the culprit.
-If the error resolves, it’s time to consider updating your theme or looking for a more compatible option.
+It’s time to consider updating your theme or looking for a more compatible option.
 Also, check for theme-specific settings that may conflict with WooCommerce settings.

 Pro Tip: Regularly update your theme to keep pace with WooCommerce updates.